-My wife and I took a few days off last week and visited the Amana Colonies, the historic German settlement in Iowa.
+When my wife and I took a few days off for her birthday one year, we visited the Amana Colonies, the historic German settlement in Iowa.
 It was a nice break to leave the laptops behind and see unique things that we hadn’t seen before.

 And then we wandered into one of the shops and I spotted a sign by the front door…